 Failure to comply with the requirements of this section or the student's bar readiness plan may result in the student being barred from registering for courses in the next registration period.
-The decision regarding whether the student has complied with the requirements of the bar readiness plan will be made by the Assistant Dean of Student Success.
+The decision regarding whether the student has complied with the requirements of the bar readiness plan will be made by the Associate Dean for Academic and Student Affairs.
 That decision may be appealed upon petition to the full faculty.